Current Lab Members

 Being born in the transition between the Brazilian savannah and the rainforest, Alexandre has always been fascinated with biological diversity.
 This fascination led him to study Biological Sciences at the Universidade Federal de Minas Gerais, where he developed his interest in aquatic organisms.
 Although freshwater fishes taught him a lot, he decided to fulfill an old passion for the sea and went to the Universidade Federal de Santa Catarina in search of the salty marine environments.
 There, he undertook his Masters in Ecology examining evolutionary processes that were underlying the formation of the latitudinal diversity gradient for reef fishes, supervised by Prof. Sergio Floeter.
 To dive deeper into the evolution of reef environments, he decided to move even farther from home to Prof. Bellwood’s lab where he will be starting his PhD in 2017.
 Believing that behind biodiversity patterns there is always good stories, he intends to disentangle the complex effects of biological interactions and changing environmental conditions on functional and phylogenetic diversification through time and space in coral reefs.

-MICHALIS MIHALITSIS - Research Assistant
+MICHALIS MIHALITSIS - PhD candidate

 Michalis' (Mike) is half Greek and half Danish.
 He grew up next to the Mediterranean Sea where he developed a passion for fish.
 After completing high school in Greece he moved to Denmark to study Biology at the University of Copenhagen.
 There, he studied population genetics in deep-sea sharks.
 He just completed a Masters degree at James Cook University.
 His Minor Project at JCU was supervised by Prof. David Bellwood and focused on evaluating the maximum prey size piscivorous fishes can ingest.
 He is interested in the ecomorphology and functional roles of predatory fishes on coral reefs.